flokleiser/nextjs-flo/README.md

 - [ ] Add all the screenshots
 - [ ] Add all the text

-after all that is done: - [ ] Figure out how to hide navbar, fix dynamic spacing on mobile
+- [ ] Figure out how to hide navbar, fix dynamic spacing on mobile

-- [ ] Why are cards not clickable anymore ;_;

-- [x] New Card images for Creative-Coding, Skylands & Animations

-- [ ] Card-style background

-- [ ] check "spacing" grid --> for screenshots next to each other
+- [ ] make only dark mode

 - [ ] Add "back" button

-- [ ] Video embedding --> dim background

-- [ ] Video embedding --> border

-- [ ] Fix Navbar spacing to be dynamic on mobile

-- [ ] Text videos --> on left side, card background
-- [ ] Videos --> smaller on web view, on right side

 - [ ] EITHER Subtitles with underlines on individual pages, or
 - [ ] Individual Sites: Navigation menu (Overview, Description, Links) etc